0100101101011010/food/recipe/_posts/2019-01-14-savoury-lentil-soup-slow-cooker-instant-pot.md

 \* **Vegan:** Use 2 L of vegetable stock instead of water and chicken bouillon.

 ## Enjoy!

-*Make a delicious, filling soup that's high in fiber and protein.
-It's perfect for meal prep, and I always stock a portion or two in the freezer.
-Both the vegan and omni versions are delicious.*

 ![savoury vegan lentil soup](/food/recipe/images/savoury-lentil-soup-slow-cooker-instant-pot-1.jpg){:width="60%"}{: .image-right}